pollocco/algo-game/README.txt

 CONNOR POLLOCK - CS 325 ANALYSIS OF ALGORITHMS
 HW8: PORTFOLIO PROJECT - README.txt

-To play the GUI-version of the game, please go to: URL (Requires cookies!
+To play the GUI-version of the game, please go to: https://algo-game.pollocco.repl.co (Requires cookies!
 [Session is used for saving some variables]).

 Refresh the page if you'd like to start over/play again.